 In investing, ‘levels’ of thinking may be particularly relevant to understanding how macroeconomic narratives affect share prices.
 I find that much of the speculation on future market movements you read in the media tends to be based on naive, first level type thinking.
 For example, it might be based on whether companies are likely to hit their earnings projections this quarter, the next GDP growth stats or what the Fed’s next interest rate decision might be.
 The stock market as a whole tends to be a bit more sophisticated than that, though it is hard to say by how much.
 At a guess I’d say it more closely reflects aggregate expectations of what will happen over the next two years or so.
 If you wanted to get involved in the macro speculation game, this would suggest you should be trying to think at least two years ahead.

 For individual shares, the more useful and practical insights about market behaviour generalise across shares rather than solely apply to specific situations.
 Behaving strategically implies understanding the systematic mistakes the market tends to make, how they correct themselves over time and from this how to exploit them.
 I’ve discussed this idea at more length in this previous post, where I contrasted the ‘valuation’ and ‘behavioural’ perspectives on investing.
-The significance of reflexivity to your strategy can be very different depending on which of these approaches you take.
-If you follow an approach of directly assessing valuation yourself and invest where prices are below fair value, reflexivity implies that you need patience.
+The significance to your strategy can be very different depending on which of these approaches you take.
+If you follow an approach of directly assessing valuation yourself and invest where prices are below fair value, you need patience.
 Share prices should tend towards fair value as the future is revealed but this may often take a long time.
-If you follow a behavioural approach you need humility.
+If you follow a behavioural approach, you need humility.
 It’s not possible to predict shorter term market behaviour very precisely, so it’s important that your strategy allows you to respond to mistakes quickly.